Juvygelbard/3dTetris/README.md

 <img src="tetris.gif" width=200px>

 #### What is this?
-A 3d Tetris game made using only numpy and simple tkinter 2d drawing rutines.
+A 3d Tetris game made using only numpy and simple tkinter 2d drawing routines.

 #### Why is this?
 Because I had a very important thing to do and I was eager to procrastinate.